macla7/shiftTrader/README.md

 - Invites is the trickest of my tables..
 There is a boolean "request" that essentially determines whether the invite was sent to an external user, or requested by an external user.
 This means the API and controller is a bit more clunky.
 - For notifications, primairly followed [this guide](https://tannguyenit95.medium.com/designing-a-notification-system-1da83ca971bc) but changed a fair amount of the naming.
+- [Deanin video](https://www.youtube.com/watch?v=_rLMRd676-I&ab_channel=Deanin) that helped get me off the ground re avatar upload to api from react frontend.
+Articles he uses are in the comments.